 What are the advantages of a mechanical keyboard?

 - The distinct feel of the keys.
 The number one advantage is the feedback of the keys clicking as you type.

 - Solid feel from real keys.
 The individual key switches give a much more “solid” feel, making touch-typing a breeze.

 - Customization.
 You can buy custom keycaps online because the keys are separate pieces.

 What are the disadvantages of a mechanical keyboard?

 - Price, because they contain more parts, they’re going to cost more.

-- See this article for more things you shouldn’t do to your keyboard.
+For more tips on keeping your keyboard in good shape, see this article for more things you shouldn’t do to your keyboard.

 Other features to look for

-Also, if you spend a lot of time at the keyboard, try out an ergonomic keyboard.
+Also, if you spend a lot of time at the keyboard, try an ergonomic keyboard.
 These look a bit strange (and take up a bit more desk room) but are designed to support and put your hands and wrists in a healthier position.